Leslie Lee (New Zealand politician): Political career

+Lee represented the Amuri electorate in the Nelson Provincial Council from 8 October 1855 to 16 December 1856.
+He was a member of the New Zealand Legislative Council from 24 July 1862 to 8 November 1870, when he resigned.
+Soon after buying Stoke Grange, Lee stood for the Rangiora and Mandeville Road Board, and easily won the election in July 1864.
 Lee represented the Oxford electorate on the Canterbury Provincial Council from April 1867 to October 1870.
 He was a member of the Executive Council from 10 June 1868 to 4 June 1869.
 He was the returning officer for many elections in the wider Christchurch area.